MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDistributionPoint.md

 ### -EnablePxe
 Indicates that PXE is enabled on the distribution point.

-When you enable PXE, Configuration Manager installs Windows Deployment Services on the server, if required.
+When you enable PXE, Configuration Manager installs Windows Deployment Services on the server, if necessary.
 Windows Deployment Service is the service that performs the PXE boot to install operating systems.
 After you create the distribution point, Configuration Manager installs a provider in Windows Deployment Services that uses the PXE boot functions.